Skip to Content

 Bio

-Background: My training includes a BS with Honors from Radford University (Chemistry and Biology), an MD from Virginia Commonwealth University, internship at the University of Maryland, neurology residency at the University of Iowa, and neurobehavior fellowship at UCLA.
-As Assistant Professor of Neurology at Wake Forest University, I completed a career development award (GCRC-CAP), gained subspecialty certifications in neurosonology and neuroimaging (MRI and CT), accumulated extensive experience in clinical and neuroimaging research, co-directed the stroke research fellowship, mentored graduate students and fellows, co-founded and co-directed the dementia and neurobehavior multidisciplinary subspecialty clinics, and held joint appointments in Physiology/Pharmacology and Psychiatry.
-After moving to Greenville, I started Absher Neurology, P.A. and the Alliance for Neuro Research, LLC.
-I maintained faculty appointments at USCSOM-Columbia, VCOM, and USCSOM-Greenville, until I formally joined the full-time faculty at USCSOM-Greenville, and was advised to drop my USCSOM-Columbia and VCOM appointments.
-Since then, I have been granted a Clemson faculty position in the Clemson University School of Health Research (CUSHR), and earned a position on the Clemson University School of Public Health Sciences as a member of the graduate faculty.
-I have been promoted to Associate Professor at the USCSOM-Greenville, and now seek promotion to the rank of Professor.
+Background: I hold a BS with Honors in Chemistry and Biology from Radford University, an MD from Virginia Commonwealth University, completed an internship at the University of Maryland, a neurology residency at the University of Iowa, and a neurobehavior fellowship at UCLA.
+As an Assistant Professor of Neurology at Wake Forest University, I received a career development award (GCRC-CAP), obtained subspecialty certifications in neurosonology and neuroimaging (MRI and CT), gained significant experience in clinical and neuroimaging research, co-directed the stroke research fellowship, mentored graduate students and fellows, co-founded and co-directed the dementia and neurobehavior multidisciplinary subspecialty clinics, and held joint appointments in Physiology/Pharmacology and Psychiatry.
+Upon relocating to Greenville, I established Absher Neurology, P.A., and the Alliance for Neuro Research, LLC.
+I was awarded a faculty position at the Clemson University School of Health Research (CUSHR), joined the Clemson University School of Public Health Sciences as a graduate faculty member, and was promoted to Clinical Professor at USCSOM-Greenville.
+In addition to working full-time as a neurohospitalist, I direct the Dementia and Neurobehavior Assessment Clinic, am active in clinical research, and serve as Medical Director for the USC Brain Health Network.

-Teaching Interest(s): General Neurology, behavioral neurology and dementia, stroke, neuroimaging, research methods, evidence-based medicine, and quality measurement.
+Teaching Interest(s): General Neurology, behavioral neurology, dementia, brain health, stroke, neuroimaging, research methods, evidence-based medicine, and quality measurement.

 Research Interest(s): Brain morphometry in health and disease, as measured by neuroimaging